finbourne/lusid-sdk-java/sdk/docs/TransactionConfigurationApi.md

 ListSideDefinitions: List the side definitions

-List all the side definitions in the given scope
+List all the side definitions in the given scope, or across all scopes when scope is &#39;*&#39;.

 ### Example